ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

 internal use-sites.
 However, doing so can be a chore.
 The workarounds can have costs to code readability and are only effective when they are maintained.
-(The workaround of monomorphising containers even has runtime cost, since it necessarily increases code size.)
+(The workaround of monomorphising containers even has run-time cost, since it necessarily increases code size.)

 ..
   There are a few less essential limitations in today's GHC as well.